Attention deficit hyperactivity disorder

 ADHD is considered a chronic condition, like asthma or diabetes, which requires long-term, ongoing monitoring of symptoms and adjustments of medications and other treatment programs.
 Although symptoms may lessen over time, ADHD does not usually "go away."
 People can, however, learn how to control their condition through behavioral techniques, often supported by medication.

 Treatment for ADHD does not cure the condition but focuses on controlling symptoms and improving functioning.
-Treatment typically includes a combination of behavioral therapy and a psychostimulant medication, most commonly methylphenidate (Ritalin, generic).
-(For older children and adults, other drugs may also be used.)
+Treatment typically includes a combination of behavioral therapy and a psychostimulant medication, most commonly methylphenidate (Ritalin, generic) or amphetamine-dextroamphetamine (Adderall).
 Treatment often involves a team approach that includes the child's pediatrician, other health professionals, parents, and teachers.

 Guidelines by Age